bios2/bios2-website/content/faq.md

 # Training activities

-BIOS<sup>2</sup> will coordinate a series of activities to support students developping their skills along the three training axes.

-**Summer school**.
-BIOS<sup>2</sup> runs two summer schools in computational biodiversity science annually.
-The first one on *tools for open biodiversity science* will be offered in May each year by the Université de Montréal.
-The second one on *Biodiversity modelling* will be offered in August by the Université de Sherbrooke.
-Each of them comprise sessions on different techniques in computational methods, but also practical ones related to professional activities, such as legislation issues surrounding Open Science and Environmental impact assessments.

 **Training packages**.
 BIOS<sup>2</sup> offers a set of training packages across participating institutions.
 These are developed and managed by members of the program and offered at the different participating institutions by fellows.